 Hankin won both an Emmy and an American Cinema Editors Award for his work as Supervising Editor on “The Jinx: The Life and Deaths of Robert Durst.”
 The groundbreaking six-part documentary series for HBO was described by The New York Times as “Frightening, gut-wrenching, remarkable television.”

 Hankin has served for many years as a Creative Advisor for the Sundance Institute Documentary Editing and Story Lab, and is on the faculty of the School of Visual Arts Social Documentary Film program.
-He holds degrees from the University of California, Berkeley and Columbia University.
+He holds degrees from the University of California, Berkeley and Columbia University, and is a member of the Academy of Motion Picture Arts and Sciences.